Inclusive Family Engagement during the Holiday Season

 What would a celebration be without good food?
 Asking families to contribute recipes, snacks and treats from their culture is a great way to help students learn about holiday traditions around the world.
 Contributing food is also a nice option for families who may not be able or willing to speak to the class.
 It will help them be part of the festivities and showcase their heritage and culture at the same time.

-Have a class that meets in person?
 Let students sample and perhaps vote on their favorite foods, or read about each food from a handout you prepare.
 For classes meeting virtually, recipe swaps are a great way to include this part of the holiday experience.
 Just attach the PDF to a TalkingPoints message and send it out to your class!

 With these tips, and the incredible resources and contributions of your students’ families, you’ll make this year’s holiday celebration one that students will remember, cherish, and learn from too.